Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 10 November 2025 05.26.38 UTC
+- WIB: Senin, 10 November 2025 06.24.32 UTC
-- WITA: Senin, 10 November 2025 06.26.38 UTC
+- WITA: Senin, 10 November 2025 07.24.32 UTC
-- WIT: Senin, 10 November 2025 07.26.38 UTC
+- WIT: Senin, 10 November 2025 08.24.32 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

 Kategori: inspirational